nirajmehta960/Purchase-Guardrail-Agent/README.md

 ### 1. Data Pipeline Orchestration
 The data pipeline is managed by Apache Airflow running on GCE.
 It handles:
 - Automated ingestion of financial and product datasets.
-- Data cleaning and normalization using Spark and Pandas.
+- Data cleaning and normalization using Pandas.
 - Feature engineering for financial ratios and sentiment analysis of reviews.
+- Generated vector embeddings for products using HF Hub.
 - Data versioning with DVC and storage in Google Cloud SQL and GCS.

 ### 2. Model Development & Training
 The platform uses a sophisticated ML pipeline:
-- **XGBoost Classifier**: Trained on historic financial outcomes to predict purchase viability.
+- **Model Training**: Trained Multiple model on historic financial outcomes to predict purchase viability.
-- **Optuna Optimization**: Automated hyperparameter tuning to ensure peak model performance.
+- **Optuna Optimization**: Automated hyperparameter tuning using bayesian optimization to ensure peak model performance.
-- **Bias Detection**: Integrated metrics to detect and mitigate bias across demographic slices.
+- **Bias Detection & Mitigation**: Integrated metrics to detect and mitigate bias across demographic slices pre and post training.
 - **Experiment Tracking**: Full lineage and performance logging via MLflow.
+- **Model Selection and Serve**: Champion model is selected based on accuracy and saved in GCP Artifact Repository for Serving.

 ### 3. Inference & Decision Logic
 The system employs a three-layer decision engine to ensure fiduciary responsibility:
-- **Deterministic Layer**: Authoritative financial rules that enforce strict budget and emergency fund guardrails.
+- **Deterministic Layer**: Authoritative financial rules that enforce strict financial health and product quality guardrails.
-- **ML Layer**: Probabilistic scoring that identifies risk patterns in consumer behavior.
-- **Generative Layer**: OpenRouter LLM (default: Gemini 2.0 Flash) for conversational explanations, validated by code-level guardrails.
+- **Generative Layer**: Gemini 2.5 Flash via Vertex AI(backup OpenRouter) for conversational explanations, validated by code-level guardrails.

 ### 4. Monitoring & Observability
 Continuous monitoring ensures the system remains reliable and accurate:
 - **System Metrics**: Real-time tracking of API latency and throughput via Prometheus and Grafana.
-- **Model Drift**: Drift detection using Evidently AI to identify performance decay.
+- **Drift Detection**: Identify drift detection using Evidently AI to identify performance decay.
 - **Data Quality**: Schema and anomaly monitoring via Great Expectations.

 ## Project Structure